davsav16/Tech-Blog-For-Nerds/README.md

 # Tech Blog For Nerds

 ## User Story
 As a developer I want a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions.
+This app allows developers to create an online profile and then engage and post about different technical news and updates throught the world.

 ## Used
 - RESTful APIS